tegola-hubs/tegola-hubs.github.com/24GHz/index.md

 of the pros and cons of using this equipment and what is already known about wireless transmission in the 24 GHz spectrum.
 We have already noted that the equipment is affordable.
-The advertised throughput of 1.4Gb/s presumably means  700Mb/s bidirectional, but that would provide a satisfactory connection for a few hundred residences.
+The advertised throughput of 1.4Gb/s presumably means  700Mb/s in each direction, but that would provide a satisfactory connection for a hundred or so residences.
 Moreover, transmission in this frequency is much less likely to be affected by tidal reflection (a significant problem in the Highlands and Islands)